 “Functional cookies” – These are used to recognise you when you return to our website.
 They enable information you enter to be saved for your next visit (such as your username or postcode), so that you don’t need to re-enter it and any personalised features are remembered.

 Some cookies are provided to us by third parties who provide services to us.
-In particular these cookies are used in order to record which vehicle ads you have viewed and whether you have called, emailed or requested a contact from a dealer; and your interactions with our customer services e.g. by chat or email.
+In particular, these cookies are used in order to record which car ads you have viewed and whether you have called, emailed or requested a contact from a dealer; and your interactions with our customer services e.g. by chat or email.
 These third parties use this information only to provide services to us – we don’t permit them to reuse the information for their own purposes or to provide it to their other clients.

-Copyright © cinch, first published in 2019, no copying or any other use is allowed
+Copyright © cinch, first published in 2020, no copying or any other use is allowed